tanupat92/COVID-19ThaiMap/README.md

 ### Prerequisites

 First, you need to install R and Rstudio.
-Then, you must install shiny library.
+Then, you must install these libraries.

 ```
-install.packages('shiny')
-library(shiny)
+install.packages(c('shiny', 'leaflet', 'shinythemes', 'shinyWidgets', 'httr', 'jsonlite', 'readr', 'dplyr', 'tidyr', 'lubridate'))

 ```

 ## Dataset